mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-15-spring-with-oauth2-theory.md

 It is essential to know components of OAuth2 before diving into implementation.

 - The **resource server**: The application which is hosting resources owned by users.
 Resources can be users' data.
 - The **user (resource owner)**: The individual who owns resources.
-A user represents the username and password to identify themselves.
+A user represents the username and password to identify itself.
-- The **client**: The application that accesses the resources owned by the user on their behalf.
+- The **client**: The application that accesses the resources owned by the user on user behalf.
   - The client uses ClientID and a secret key to identify itself.
 But these are not the same as the user credentials.
 - The **authorization server**: The application that authorizes the client to access the user's resources.
 When the authorization server decides that a client is authorized to access, it creates(or issues) a token.
   - Then client uses this token to prove to the resource server that it was authorized by the authorization server.